tomtom-international/asciidoxy/README.md

 [![PyPI](https://img.shields.io/pypi/v/asciidoxy)](https://pypi.org/project/asciidoxy)

 AsciiDoxy generates API documentation from [Doxygen](https://doxygen.nl) XML output to AsciiDoc.
+[AsciiDoctor](https://asciidoctor.org) is then used to create HTML or PDF documentation that can be published on-line.

 Supported languages:
 - C++
 - Java
 - Objective C
 - Python (using [doxypypy](https://github.com/Feneric/doxypypy))
+- Swift (transcoded from Objective C only)
+- Kotlin (transcoded from Java only)

 Features: